wpdevelopment11/codeblocks/README.md

 ## Motivation

-The language names in the fenced code blocks are commonly used for syntax highlighting.
+Language names in the fenced code blocks are commonly used for syntax highlighting.

-Some people forget to or don't know how to specify the language.
+Some people forget to specify the language, or don't know how.
-This leads to a code that is not highlighted and hard to read.
+This results in code that is not highlighted and hard to read.
 This script is intended to solve that issue.

 Example: